1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medical History and Exam

-He reviews your symptoms (melena, fatigue, dizziness), medications (especially blood thinners), and underlying risk factors like heart, lung, or kidney disease.
+He questions your symptoms (melena, fatigue, dizziness), drugs (including blood thinners), and risk factors (including heart, lung, or kidney disease).

 Blood Tests